 This is a boot-camp, it does not matter if you do it on a full-time or part-time way, you need to set the boot-camp mindset and work every day like it's the last.
-The Human brain absorbs 80% more we it feels challenged and scared, if you idle for a day the brain relaxes and it's proven that you usually forget 60% of recently acquired information in just 1 day unless you use it again and again for a sequence of 7 days (at least).
+The Human brain absorbs 80% more if we feel challenged and scared, if you idle for a day the brain relaxes and it's proven that you usually forget 60% of recently acquired information in just 1 day unless you use it again and again for a sequence of 7 days (at least).

 These are not small numbers, 60% in a day and 90% if you don't practice for a week.
 You are waisting your time and money if you don't take the course serious!

 Please make sure you understand how the academy works:

 |Don't read (much): Coding is like sport, the best what to get better is thru practice.
 Learn by doing|

 |Sleep: Having a good sleep is as important as coming to class, coding is 100% intellectual, having a sharp mind is everything.|